 A legalization is a confirmation by an official authoirty that the signature on a document is actually the signature of the person who signs the document.

-Certified translations in Belgium often require a legalization by the court of first instance to be valid for official use.
-The court then verifies whether the signature on the translation is actually the signature of the certified translator and "legalizes" the document with a stamp.
-To obtain a legalization, the translator has to go to the court registrar's office in person.
-It take one working day for the court to place a legalization stamp.
+Certified translations that are intended for use outside of Belgium often require a legalization by the Ministry of Justice (SPF Justice) to be valid for official purposes.
+The Ministry verifies whether the signature on the translation is actually the signature of the certified translator and "legalizes" the document with a stamp.
+To obtain a legalization, the translator has to go to the Ministry of Justice in Brussels in person.
+It take approximately 4-5 working days for the Ministry to place a legalization stamp.

-After the court legalization, certain documents require additional legalizations by specific authorities in Brussels.
+After the legalization by the Ministry, certain documents require additional stamps from specific authorities in Brussels.
 For instance, an apostille is actually a legalization by the Ministry of Foreign Affairs of the signature placed by a Belgian official.
 Embassies, consulates or ministries can also legalize certain documents.

 Do you need a certified translation of a document that requires a legalization as well?
 Use our easy calculator below and get your instant quote!